Likitha824/Detection_Of_Alzheimer-s_Disease/README.md

 ##  📌 Overview

+Alzheimer’s disease is a progressive neurodegenerative disorder that affects memory, cognition, and behavior.
+Early and accurate detection is crucial, as the disease is irreversible in later stages.

 This project focuses on the **early detection and classification of Alzheimer’s Disease (AD)** using **MRI brain images** and **deep learning models** with transfer learning.
 The goal is to accurately classify different stages of Alzheimer’s disease to support early diagnosis and clinical decision-making.

-### Problem Statement

-Alzheimer’s disease is a progressive neurodegenerative disorder that affects memory, cognition, and behavior.
-Early and accurate detection is crucial, as the disease is irreversible in later stages.
-Traditional diagnosis methods are time-consuming and subjective, motivating the use of **deep learning-based automated approaches**.

 ----
 ## 🛠 Technologies & Tools